|2020 Rides ::: Members ::: FAQ ::: Policies and Procedures ::: Contact ::: History :::|

 The Club rides every Sunday, rain hail or shine.
 It is very well organised with leaders, rear riders, and a tried and proven corner marking system.
 Very rarely does anyone get lost.

 An itinerary is planned and published 2 to 3 months ahead and is available via the web.

-There is a monthly magazine containing write-ups of the previous month's rides, expanded itinerary information, and a host of other motorcycle related information.
-Magazines are posted to members' homes.
+There is a monthly electronic magazine containing photo-rich write-ups of the previous month's rides, expanded itinerary information, and a host of other motorcycle related information.
 Electronic copies are available in the password protected Members' area.

 The Members portal has photos from rides, old magazines back to the 1960's when we rode scooters, old itineraries, and other historical artifacts.

 After attending three rides in a 12 month period you may elect to join us and will need to fill out a Membership Form.
-Full membership for 12 months is $60 (or $30 for electronic-only monthly magazine) and Associate membership (non-riders) is $30.
+Full membership for 12 months is $30 and Associate membership (non-riders) is $15.
 The membership year runs from July 1st to June 30th and is pro-rata in the first year.
-Preferred method of payment is via electronic funds transfer.
+Payment is via electronic funds transfer.
 Click here for bank details.

 The MSR has great depth and tradition.
 It has a bias towards sportsbike riding, though all tastes are catered for on the varied itinerary.
 It is a riders' club.
 Give us a try!

 I look forward to meeting you on a ride or at a social function.